 Methanol is a clean-burning marine fuel that can cost-effectively meet the shipping industry’s increasingly stringent emissions regulations.
 Interest in methanol marine fuel is growing globally and methanol is being used in a number of projects and commercial activities around the world.
-Methanex’s wholly owned subsidiary, Waterfront Shipping, has invested in seven new ships with more efficient design features that can run on methanol, resulting in lower emissions than engines burning conventional fuel.
-The ships that joined our fleet in 2016, use MAN ME-LGI dual-fuel engines that can run on methanol, heavy fuel oil, marine diesel oil or marine gas oil.
+Methanex’s wholly owned subsidiary, Waterfront Shipping, has invested in eleven new ships with more efficient design features that can run on methanol, resulting in lower emissions than engines burning conventional fuel.
+Seven of the ships joined our fleet in 2016 and use MAN ME-LGI dual-fuel engines that can run on methanol, heavy fuel oil, marine diesel oil or marine gas oil.
+The remaining four will join our fleet in 2019.
 Learn more about methanol marine fuel developments.

 Methanex and Coogee Energy: Methanol fuel-blending in Australia